randeelayosa/tap-room-react/README.md

 </p>

 ### Features Built and To Be Completed
-- [ ] Navigation bar
+- [x] Navigation bar
-- [ ] Component for list of beers
+- [x] Component for list of beers
-- [ ] Component for admin to edit list of beers and information
+- [x] Component for admin to edit list of beers and information
 - [ ] Authentication/Sign in feature to allow admin users
 - [ ] Page routing
-- [ ] Sass styling
+- [x] Sass styling
-- [ ] Program has a Firebase database established
-- [ ] Program is deployed

 ## Known Bugs
 You will get an `Expected linebreaks to be 'LF' but found 'CRLF'` error if you are using a PC and run `npm run lint`.
 It does not break the code and will still run correctly when you run `npm run start`.